 up on the ship's sun deck where you may be lucky enough to spot a member of a small population of the endangered Ganges River dolphins.

 Destination Information

 Ganges River Dolphin - An endangered freshwater species found in the Ganges, Brahmaputra, and their tributaries.
 Blind due to murky waters, it uses echolocation for navigation.

 Meals: B, L, D

 Meals: B, L, D

+Meals: B, L, D

-Day 13: Day of Cruising Today you'll be able to sit back, relax and watch the river landscapes drift by as you cruise upstream.
+Day 13: New Year's Eve - Day of Cruising Today, New Year's Eve you'll be able to sit back, relax and watch the river landscapes drift by as you cruise upstream.
 There will be one stop at a rural riverside village where a walking tour is a great way to stretch your legs.
+This evening, you'll be served a celebratory dinner with a cheers at midnight - what a way to see out the old year and see in the new one!

-Day 14: Majuli Island Explore one of the world's largest river islands, Majuli, which is a fascinating microcosm of local culture.
+Day 14: Majuli Island Happy New Year!
+Explore one of the world's largest river islands, Majuli, which is a fascinating microcosm of local culture.
 Visit two of the island's tranquil satras (monasteries) that have been essential in preserving Assamese art and culture and enjoy a traditional dance performance.
 Cruise farther upstream to Salmara Ghat, visiting a nearby village that is known for its traditional handicrafts, to see the artisans at work.